AjayK47/Gemma-Model-Finetuning-Using-Lora/README.md

   - Evaluation and Deployment:
        - Evaluate the fine-tuned model on relevant tasks (e.g., text summarization, question answering).
        - Save and Push the model to Hugging Face.

+### Future Work

+- Potential future directions include:

+     - Expanding the approach to other domains and languages.

+     - Exploring alternative compact language models.

+     - Developing techniques to understand the model's reasoning and decision-making processes.

+### Contribution
+- Contributions to this project are welcome!

 ### License